tictactrip/documentation/docs/How-to-Guides/book-on-tictactrip/tutorial.md

 ### Request example for a segment cancellation

 :::tip
-As for bookings cancellations are treated asynchronously, you can the order summary endpoint to know if the cancellation was successful or not.
+As for bookings cancellations are treated asynchronously, you can check the [order summary](/api#operation/GetOrder) endpoint to know if the cancellation was successful or not.
 :::

 :::tip
 Check the full description of this **[request](/api#operation/partnerCancelBooking)**.
 :::

 **Request:**